loudmouse/99-bottles/notes.md

 # Open / Closed Principle
   # open for extension and closed for modification
     # when you need to add a new feature, first rearrance the code to make it open to the new feature, and then add the new code

 # Code Smells
   # a way of naming common code flaws and a system for refactoring them to clean them up
+    # examples are:
+      # duplicated code
-    # examples are duplicated code and classes that are too large
+      # classes that are too large
+      # multiple methods that take the same argument
+      # Primitive Obsession - methods that take the same argument, have the same shape, contain a conditional, could be considered private, depend more on the argument than the class as a whole.

 # Flocking Rules
   # select the things that are most alike
   # find the smallest difference between them